Hiking the Doolin Cliff Walk to the Cliffs of Moher

 Safety Tips for the Cliffs of Moher Coastal Walk

-• Be aware of the weather.
+• Make sure to check the weather forecast.
 If it’s incredibly foggy, windy, or rainy, it is unwise to attempt this walk.
 There are a number of sheer drop-offs which are incredibly dangerous.
-The best aspect of this walk is the views you’ll have and you won’t have them when the weather is poor, so save it for a better day.
+The best aspect of this walk is the spectacular views you’ll have and you won’t have them when the weather is poor, so save it for a better day.

 • I have to say this again, don’t go off the trail.
 The trail is clearly marked.
 Be sure to follow it and don’t cross any barriers.
 The area is known for landslides, being part of one is not on my bucket list!

 The Cliffs of Moher are truly a sight to see, no wonder they receive 1 million tourists each year.
-This coastal walk is a great way to see the Cliffs without the crowds while clearing your mind with the wild ocean breeze and crash of waves as your soundtrack.
+This walking trail is a unique way to see the Cliffs of Moher without the crowds and immersing yourself in the natural beauty of the area.

 Like this post?
 Pin for later!

-walk from Doolin to the Cliffs of Moher
+Top Ireland Hikes: The Doolin Cliff Walk to the Cliffs of Moher

-Doolin to the Cliffs of Moher coastal walk
+The Best Cliff Walk from Doolin to the Cliffs of Moher

 Leave a Reply